fastify/avvio/README.md

 `done` must be called only once.

+Returns the instance on which `use` is called, to support a chainable API.

 ### app.after(func([done]), [cb])

 Calls a functon after all the previously defined plugins are loaded, including